 Kantsequentialism endorses the following Kantian theory of value.
 The fundamental bearers of value include persons.
-And persons are ends-in-themselves-that is, beings who have objective worth in virtue of their inherent nature.
+And persons are ends-in-themselves - that is, beings who have objective worth in virtue of their inherent nature.
 Importantly, the value of an end-in-itself is most immediately normative for non-propositional attitudes such as love and respect rather than for propositional attitudes such as 'desiring that' and 'intending to bring it about that' (Anderson 1993, 17).
-Indeed, we should desire and pursue certain states of affairs mainly as a
+Indeed, we should desire and pursue certain states of affairs mainly as a way of properly expressing our respect for people and their rational choices (Anderson 1993,

-Thus, if you wish to eschew consequentialism altogether while justifying constraints against treating people in certain ways by appeal to their humanity, then you should understand the normative significance of their humanity in non-axiological terms-see Bader (Forthcoming).
+27 Thus, if you wish to eschew consequentialism altogether while justifying constraints against treating people in certain ways by appeal to their humanity, then you should understand the normative significance of their humanity in non-axiological terms-see Bader (Forthcoming).
 (And note that an evaluative ranking of some set is one that ranks its members in terms of the weight of the subject's reasons for desiring each of them-see Portmore 2011, 34-38.)

 28 Of course, you may define 'consequentialism' differently.
 As you define it, consequentialism may necessarily be an agent-neutral theory (Howard-Snyder 1993).
-Or it may, on your definition, be committed to holding that states of affairs are the only fundamental bearers of intrinsic value (Anderson 1993, 30).
-Or it may even be that, on your definition, consequentialism cannot give a foundational role to anything other than the evaluative ranking of prospects-and, thus, cannot, as Kantsequentialism does, give a foundational role to our duty to respect persons.
+Or it may be committed to holding that states of affairs are the only fundamental bearers of intrinsic value (Anderson 1993, 30).
+Or it may insist that nothing other than the evaluative ranking of prospects can be given a foundational role, such that Kantsequentialism can't be consequentialist given that it gives a foundational role to our duty to respect persons.
 Fair enough.
 'Consequentialism' is after all a family-resemblance term (see Sinnott-Armstrong 2019 and Portmore Forthcoming), and people will, therefore, define it differently depending on what they take the most important feature of its archetype-viz., classical utilitarianism-to be.
 Now, as I see it, the most important feature of classical utilitarianism is that it takes the deontic statuses of actions to be grounded in an evaluative ranking of their prospects.
 But, in any case, how we label theories such as ARC is not that important.
-Indeed, what's important for my purposes is only that ARC can adopt the teleological approach to accommodating constraints and thereby gain its advantages over the side-constraint approach.
+Indeed, what's important for my purposes is only that ARC has certain advantages over the side-constraint approach.